sebagiraudo/tlsn-duolingo/README.md

 * Find use cases with this data.
 * Allow people to mint a NFT only if they have a streak bigger than X.
 * Come up with a better name.
+* Think why and how it's useful, what data should remain private, how to avoid one user giving out proofs to everyone.

 ## Notes